hometechblogger/hometech-repo-weatherpi/README.md

 # hometech-repo-weatherpi
-Raspberry Pi weather station code for use with Wunderground
+Raspberry Pi weather station code for use with Wunderground.
+Based on RaspberryPi.org weather station project and customized for my application and weather station.